Correcting non-independent and non-identically distributed errors with surface codes: Introduction

 \section{Introduction}

-Instances of topological \emph{quantum error correcting codes}~(QECCs) have shown tremendous success in providing a guideline towards realizing fault-tolerant logical qubits.
+Instances of topological \emph{quantum error correcting codes}~(QECCs) have shown tremendous success in providing a guideline towards realizing fault-tolerant logical qubits~\cite{Kitaev-AnnPhys-2003,TopologicalQuantumMemory, PhysRevLett.108.180501,PhysRevA.86.032324, PhysRevLett.97.180501,LandahlColor,Kubica2018,Bombin_2015}.
 Compared to other, more sophisticated prescriptions they are comparably experimentally viable due to the local structure of stabilizers and low-weight syndrome measurement operations.
-The most famous among these is the surface code, which only requires four-qubit parity measurements, admits fast and efficient decoding, and exhibits one of the highest thresholds among quantum codes with a two-dimensional qubit architecture.
+The most famous among these is the surface code~\cite{Kitaev-AnnPhys-2003,TopologicalQuantumMemory,PhysRevLett.108.180501,PhysRevA.86.032324}, which only requires four-qubit parity measurements, admits fast and efficient decoding, and exhibits one of the highest thresholds among quantum codes with a two-dimensional qubit architecture.

-The error threshold is usually defined for \emph{independent and identically distributed}~(iid) error models.
-By assuming that single-qubit Pauli errors occur independently with probability $p$, a logical qubit encoded in the surface code can be faithfully restored when $p$ is below a threshold value $p_{\textrm{th}}>0$.
-For a standard \emph{Calderbank-Shor-Steane}~(CSS) surface code in the presence of depolarizing noise and assuming error-free parity measurements, the error threshold is estimated to be around $p_{\textrm{th}} \approx 16$\% when a perfect-matching algorithm is used for decoding.
+As other topological QECCs, the surface code turns a collection of noisy qubits into a more robust logical qubit by redundantly encoding information in a non-local way.
+Assuming that single-qubit errors occur independently with probability $p$, the error rate of the logical qubit can be made arbitrary small when $p$ is below a threshold value $p_{\textrm{th}}>0$~\cite{9781107002173,doi:10.1126/science.279.5349.342,Kitaev-AnnPhys-2003}.
+For a standard \emph{Calderbank-Shor-Steane}~(CSS) surface code in the presence of depolarizing noise and assuming error-free parity measurements, the error threshold is estimated to be around $p_{\textrm{th}} \approx 16$\% when a perfect-matching algorithm is used for decoding~\cite{BonillaAtaides2021,PhysRevLett.104.050504,Criger2018}.